 Under the General Data Protection Regulation (GDPR), MVF is a “controller” of your personal data.
 We are registered as a controller with the UK Information Commissioner’s Office (ICO) under registration number Z1995728.
 You can confirm our registration here: www.ico.org.uk.

-Our Site enables people to find out more about our customer generation business, the sectors we work across, and the ways in which we facilitate growth for our clients’ businesses.
-We also use our Site to publish our recent news, share insights and advertise job vacancies.
+ABOUT OUR SITEOur Site enables people to find out more about our customer generation business, the sectors we work across, and the ways in which we facilitate growth for our clients’ businesses.
+We also use our Site to publish our recent news, share insights and to enable people to apply for jobs with us.

 If you apply for one of our roles either on our Site or on a job board, we will ask you to complete a webform with your name, email address and telephone number.
 We will also request a copy of your CV/resume, which you can attach directly from your computer or via Dropbox.
 You will receive an email confirming our receipt of your application.